gromnomnom/docs/README.md

 #### Step 4: Use the token to communicate with GROM

 The token allows us and you to track the customized phone case that your customer will have customized.
 For example: this token will allow you to determine the status of whether the phone case had been 3d printed.
 It will also allow you to tell us the address where to ship the case, after your customer will have paid for the case and completed the order.
 Please make sure to send us a list of all the tokens, for those transactions in your system, which had completed successfully.
-In this list you should include the unique token you received, the shipping address of your customer, and any other information you'd like to us to have about the order, that you believe will be important for us to reconcile your order with our system, and vice versa.
+In this list you should include the unique token you received from us, the shipping address of your customer, and any other information you'd like us to have about the order, that you believe will be important for us to reconcile your order with our system, and vice versa.